saphcarter/animle/README.md

 launching has only been done from MacOS or WSL2 environment, please choose only these options or commands will not work.

 Steps:
-1. Cd into the flask_app folder, run command:
+1. Cd into the flask_app folder, run command: (This will take a while to run, don't worry.)

         $ python3 -m venv venv

-This will take a while to run, don't worry.
 2. Then run this command which produces the following output indicating your venv successfully activated:
         $ source venv/bin/activate
 		(venv) $ _
 3. Then with pip run:
         $ pip install -r requirements.txt
 4. This will install all the packages from our requirements file.
 5. Run this command:

         $ flask run

 6. This opens up the website at http://127.0.0.1:5000

 ### Unit tests
 A python class unit test for testing models and their functions